madprops/huebot/README.md

 Which can be useful to make more direct calls to the bot (without spamming the chat).

 For instance "/whisper2 myBot > .q tv next".

+The bot can join multiple rooms at startup if the id is included in room_ids.
+To join or leave rooms after it's started you can use .join or .leave